4 key business issues driving food and beverage companies

 Managing rising costs

-In 2022, persistent challenges include a tightening labour force with associated cost demands, the rise in e-commerce and strains on trucking capacity, higher shipping costs, new cost pressures on the horizon from geo-political discord and impending La Niña weather events.
+In 2022, persistent challenges include a tightening labor force with associated cost demands, the rise in e-commerce and strains on trucking capacity, higher shipping costs, new cost pressures on the horizon from geo-political discord and impending La Niña weather events.
 To offset escalating costs, middle market food and beverage companies recognize passing increases to customers is only one part of the solution.
 Many will need to take a phased approach to passing costs on, some now, perhaps some in six to 12 months.
 In addition, leveraging a tailored digital strategy to optimize operations and offset the impact of rising costs is a must for growing organizations.

 While on-trend food and beverage companies are still attractive to both private equity firms and large brands, in 2022 the mergers and acquisitions landscape will be smaller with a focus on add-on acquisitions that provide additional market share or entrance into new segments rather than multibillion-dollar, debt-heavy mergers.
 Companies may undertake acquisitions in segments that have better prospects, such as businesses offering health foods, snack bars and ready-to-eat meals, even if they’re outside their traditional business.
 The most attractive brands are those with strong consumer followings that can scale easily.